Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4: Data and sample

+We show the properties of the investigated sample in Fig.~\ref{fig:spec_sample}.
+The upper panel shows the $\log{M_{\star}}-Dn_{4000}$ parameter space in Fig.~\ref{fig:spec_sample}, where red points indicate galaxies with an IR counterpart and gray points indicate those with no detected IR counterpart, i.e., below the detection limits previously specified.
+Histograms at the side of the panel show the distributions of $D_n$4000 and $M_{\star}$ for the dusty and non-dusty subsamples.
+To further ensure the quiescent nature of the spectroscopic sample, the lower panel of Fig.~\ref{fig:spec_sample} shows the spread of the sample in the $M_{\star}$-${\rm SFR}$ plane, excluding galaxies above the dashed line that marks a 0.3 dex distance from the model by \citet{Popesso2023}, which is typically the scatter of the MS. We also plot the color-selected sample in the same panel (blue points).

+Overall, dusty QG candidates show, on average, higher SFR values than the non-dusty subpopulation and the color-selected sample.
+We caution that these SFR values are estimated with spectral energy distribution (SED) fitting \citepalias{Donevski2023}, which associates far-infrared (FIR) emission with obscured star formation.
+However, old stellar populations distributed in the diffuse ISM could also partly contribute to dust heating \citep{DaCunha2008}.
+Therefore, SFRs presented here can be interpreted as upper limits.
+We refer to the population as "quiescent" since it satisfies quiescence criteria, such as lack of optical emission lines and suitable $D_n$4000 values.

+We added information on the environment by cross-matching our catalog with the density field constructed by \citet{Darvish2017}.
+They use a mass-complete photometric sample to compute a gridded density field on the COSMOS footprint (see \citealt{Darvish2017} for more details).
+Specifically, they define an overdensity value $\delta$ as the ratio between the density value of each galaxy and the median density value of the field.
+This allowed us to separate higher-density from lower-density environments and perform our stacking analysis in different bins.

-We display the properties of the investigated sample in Fig.\ref{fig:spec_sample} and discuss their quiescent nature in Appendix \ref{sec:appendix_sample}.
-We also retrieve information about the environment (in particular, the overdensity parameter $\delta$=$\rho$/$\bar{\rho}$) by cross-matching our catalog with the density field constructed by \citet{Darvish2017}.
-Finally, we assign a morphology classification (Spiral, Spheroid, or Irregular) to each galaxy through visual inspection of F814W HST/ACS cutouts \citep{Koekemoer2007, Massey2010}.
+We also retrieved information about the environment (in particular, the overdensity parameter $\delta$=$\rho$/$\bar{\rho}$) by cross-matching our catalog with the density field constructed by \citet{Darvish2017}.
+Finally, we assigned a morphology classification (spiral, spheroid, or irregular) to each galaxy through visual inspection of F814W HST/ACS cutouts \citep{Koekemoer2007, Massey2010}.
 These reveal a rich morphological diversity, including disks, bars, prominent bulges, spheroids, and irregular shapes.